 The CTG also recommends VOC limits for fountain solutions.
 The CTG's recommended level of control for VOC emissions from on-press fountain solution for heatset web offset lithographic printing is 1.6 percent alcohol (by weight).
 The District's Rule 2.29 sets VOC limits for fountain solutions in terms of grams of VOC per liter of product as applied, less water and exempt compounds.
 Converting the CTG's limit of 1.6 percent alcohol to a "grams per liter" limit yields a limit of approximately 16 grams of VOC per liter of fountain solution.
-This limit is lower than Rule 2.29's fountain solution limit of 100 grams per liter.
-The District will amend Rule 2.29 to lower the fountain solution VOC limit to a level consistent with the CTG's recommended limit for sources subject to this CTG.
+The District recently amended Rule 2.29 on July 11, 2018 to lower the fountain solution VOC limit to a level consistent with the CTG's recommended limit for sources subject to this CTG.
+The amended rule was submitted to EPA for approval into the SIP on August 20, 2018.